joshua19881228/mergeCaffeModel/README.md

 ## 20170423 ##

-Copying weights using pairs has been conformed.
+Copying weights using pairs has been confirmed.